dee2314/Codewars/README.md

 ## Lessons Learned:

-I've learned that problems with many solutions require being okay with not always having the best answer.
-Ego aside, I'm a lifelong learner with a never-ending tunnel of solutions heading straight for me.
-And I wouldn't have it any other way.
+"I've understood that complex problems often come with multiple potential solutions.
+Embracing humility, I see myself as a lifelong learner, always open to a multitude of solutions on my continuous journey."